acmpesuecc/BareBones/README.md

 ### Rules to contribute
 Check out these [Contributing Guidelines](https://github.com/suhaskv1/BareBones/blob/main/CONTRIBUTION.md) to learn more!

-This repo is for the Hacktoberfest 2021.
+This repo is for the Hacknight 3.0 2021 from ACM PESU-ECC.
 If you require any help or have any queries, contact the maintainers.